sharifmahmud825/observe-app-client-interactive/README.md

 - There is also My Order page for User.
 Where user can see his/her order items
 - There is also an Admin Panel for Admin .
 Admin can manage all orders created by users and there is also accept or cancel button for confirmation
 - User can submit review and the review will show on the Landing Page UI
-- There is also product add page where admin can add products
+- There is also product add page where admin can add products.
+And the added product will be shown on the Shop page